georgrybski/adatech-java-class-oop-model/README.md

 ## OOP Classroom

 This project is a Java application that emulates the structure of an educational institution.
-It is was made as part of the first OOP module in an [intensive training program](https://polotech.americanas.io/) by [Ada](https://ada.tech/sou-aluno).
+It was made as part of the first OOP module in an [intensive training program](https://polotech.americanas.io/) by [Ada](https://ada.tech/sou-aluno).

 The project consists of several classes that represent different entities within the educational